Vluuks/AndroidPractice/Week2/Lab/README.md

             RECTANGLE, CIRCLE, TRIANGLE, SQUARE
         }

+➡️ **Exercise 5.1** *Open `EnumTest.java` in the editor.
+Think of another shape and add it to the `enum` using the syntax explained above.*

 Now that the options are contained within the `enum`, we can use it to declare and modify variables.
-The main difference is that now we can only assign values that are part of the `Shape` `enum`.
+The main difference is that now we can only assign values that are part of the `Shape` `enum` because we declared the variable to be of type `Shape`.

         Shape shapeToShow = Shape.TRIANGLE;

 Using `enum` has other benefits as well.
 Because all values are contained within `Shape`, it's much easier to iterate over them.
 They can also easily be incorporated into a `Switch` statement, which executes different code depending on the value of the variable supplied.
-You can see this in action in [this snippet](http://bit.ly/2JuN9R2).

         switch(shapeToShow) {
             case RECTANGLE: System.out.println("It's a rectangle!");